-- Shall ensure that, before accepting an obsolete or damaged asset or asset inventory item, a completed asset disposal form, countersigned by the Asset Section is presented. - Shall ensure that a verifiable record is kept of all obsolete, damaged and unused asset or asset inventory items received from Business Units. - Shall compile a list of the items to be auctioned in accordance with their guidelines in the Supply Chain Management (SCM) Policy. - Shall compile and circulate a list of unused movable assets to enable other Business Units to obtain items that are of use to them. - Shall ensure that the SCM Unit is notified of any auctioning or disposing of writtenoff asset or asset inventory items.
+- Shall ensure that a verifiable record is kept of all obsolete, damaged and unused asset or asset inventory items received from Business Units. - Shall compile a list of the items to be auctioned in accordance with their guidelines in the Supply Chain Management (SCM) Policy. - Shall compile and circulate a list of unused movable assets to enable other Business Units to obtain items that are of use to them. - Shall ensure that the SCM Unit is notified of any auctioning or disposing of writtenoff asset or asset inventory items.